hedgehogform/hytale-style-checker/README.md

 - **Training Data**: ~4,200 Hytale textures, ~3,500 non-Hytale (Minecraft) textures
 - **Input Size**: 64x64 pixels (nearest-neighbor interpolation for pixel art)

+> [!NOTE]
-> **Note:** Take results with a grain of salt - the model can produce false positives.
+> Take results with a grain of salt - the model can produce false positives.
 It was only trained on Hytale and Minecraft textures, so it may not generalize well to other art styles.

 ## Contributing Training Data